Kraznov/Kraznov/README.md

 - 👋 Hi, I’m @Kraznov
-- 👀 I’m interested in Cyber Security
+- 👀 I’m interested in Nothing
-- 🌱 I’m currently learning Cyber Security
+- 🌱 I’m currently learning Nothing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Nothing
-- 📫 How to reach me "Afterlife"
+- 📫 How to reach me "Nowhere"

 <!---
 Kraznov/Kraznov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.